 Demo mode is a special feature for dealers who want to demonstrate appliance features.
 If you activate demo mode, all refrigeration functions are deactivated.
+If you switch on your appliance and a "D" appears on

 If you switch on your appliance and a "D" appears on the status display, demo mode is already activated.